Read This First

 Prompt 1: Provide an extensive list of quotes from notable minds on avoiding full certainty and adopting a healthy degree of epistemic humility.

-The section turns on Quotes on Avoiding Full Certainty and Embracing Epistemic Humility and On Embracing Uncertainty and Epistemic Humility.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Quotes on Avoiding Full Certainty and Embracing Epistemic Humility and On Embracing Uncertainty and Epistemic Humility in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Quotes on Avoiding Full Certainty and Embracing Epistemic Humility distinct from On Embracing Uncertainty and Epistemic Humility.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Quotes on Avoiding Full Certainty and Embracing Epistemic Humility distinct from On Embracing Uncertainty and Epistemic Humility.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-This first move lays down the vocabulary and stakes for Leaving Room for Doubt.
-It gives the reader something firm enough about the opening question that the next prompt can press leaving the door ajar without making the discussion restart.
+The first move should give the reader a firm grip on the opening question.
+That lets the next prompt press leaving the door ajar without making the whole discussion start over.

 “The only true wisdom is in knowing you know nothing.”
 This famous quote by Socrates captures the essence of epistemic humility.
 True wisdom lies not in claiming absolute knowledge, but in recognizing the vastness of what we don’t know.